Economy of Croatia: Transport

 The highlight of Croatia's recent infrastructure developments is its rapidly developed motorway network, largely built in the late 1990s and especially in the 2000s.
 By January 2022, Croatia had completed more than 1300 km of motorways, connecting Zagreb to most other regions and following various European routes and four Pan-European corridors.
 The busiest motorways are the A1, connecting Zagreb to Split and the A3, passing east–west through northwest Croatia and Slavonia.
 A widespread network of state roads in Croatia acts as motorway feeder roads while connecting all major settlements in the country.
 The high quality and safety levels of the Croatian motorway network were tested and confirmed by several EuroTAP and EuroTest programs.

 Croatia has an extensive rail network spanning 2722 km, including 985 km of electrified railways and 254 km of double track railways.
 The most significant railways in Croatia are found within the Pan-European transport corridor Vb and corridor X connecting Rijeka to Budapest and Ljubljana to Belgrade, both via Zagreb.
 All rail services are operated by Croatian Railways.

 There are international airports in Zagreb, Zadar, Split, Dubrovnik, Rijeka, Osijek and Pula.
 As of January 2011, Croatia complies with International Civil Aviation Organization aviation safety standards and the Federal Aviation Administration upgraded it to Category 1 rating.
 The busiest cargo seaport in Croatia is the Port of Rijeka and the busiest passenger ports are Split and Zadar.
 In addition to those, a large number of minor ports serve an extensive system of ferries connecting numerous islands and coastal cities in addition to ferry lines to several cities in Italy.
-The largest river port is Vukovar, located on the Danube, representing the nation's outlet to the Pan-European corridor VII.
+The largest river port is Port of Vukovar, located on the Danube, representing the nation's outlet to the Pan-European corridor VII.